Rivy2434/praktikum/README.md

-# practicum
+# praktikum

-practicum is the repository of some of my projects made during training in Yandex Practicum
+praktikum is the repository of some of my projects made during training in Yandex Practicum

 ## Projects descriptions